These images demonstrate who we are and what we do:

 Sabina would also like to thank Dr Mahbub, Mr Shamsuddin Masum and Judge Nusrat of the Law Ministry for all their hard work and commitment in ensuring the smooth delivery of the project for the Judges’ sessions.

+Sabina also wishes to thank Barrister, Mr A B M Hamidul Mishbah of Old Bailey Chambers for his very generous support for the Project.
+Thanks also to Barrister Azima Chowdhury for her support.
 Thank you also to Mr Rafiq Rafiquzzaman of the British High Commission for all his support.
 A special thanks to Barrister and local partner for The WIGs Project, Nadia Rahman for all her hard work and commitment.

 2nd January 2023: Sabina hosted a ‘Thank You’ dinner for the UK team of Experts, Law Ministry officials including Mr Golam Sarwar, Dr Mahbub, Mr Masum and Judge Nusrat.
 The dinner was also attended by Barristers; Mr Hamidul Mishbah, Ms Azima Chowdhury and Ms Nadia Rahman.
 Professor Naomi of the Asian University for Women and Mr Rafiq Rafiquzzaman of the British High Commission Office were also in attendance.
 It was a pleasure to meet with all those supportive of The WIGs Project and the evening was enjoyed by all.